lee7632/aais-website/README.md

 # AAIS Website
 Webpage code for Aggie Artificial Intelligence Society

-This webpage was built with react and bootstrap and will be hosted with firebase.
+This webpage was built with react and will be hosted with firebase.

 ## Sources
 [Navbar](https://codepen.io/coder2000/pen/ayPBZY?editors=1010)